 Visiting Tegels abandoned Boeing 707 is always worth the trip – especially while Tegel is still operational.
 It’s best to take a bike for the very scenic ride down the Spandau canal and through the forest that covers the eastern side of the airport.
 While you admire the Boeing you might as well use the chance and move a few feet down the dirt track.

 Theres little hope for the future of the “Berlin”.
 Realistically the fate of the Airplane is tied to that of Tegel Airport.
 As long as the Airport remains open, the Boeing will stay there and rot.
 But at least it stays.
-Once Tegel closes it will most likely be trashed.
+Once Tegel closes we can only hope that it’s transferred to the Transport Museum and restored.
 Heres to another 20 years of Berlins favorite airport.